 She bent down to him and whispered, "On time?"

 Sylvia's recently applied pink lip stick pressed against his cheek pleased with his response.
 "Alright, I'll be off with the girls.
 See you at 7."

-Sylvia walked out of their apartment and before continuing his reps, Robin took the remote control and punched a code.
+Sylvia walked out of their apartment and before continuing his reps, John took the remote control and punched a code.
 Suddenly the ordinary picture of two boring guitars transformed into a map of the city, pin pointing the recent activity on the police scanner.
 "Welcome back Mr. Blake.
 What can I do for you today?"